sillevl/course-software-engineering/POODR/designing_classes_with_a_single_response.md

 # -> 125.272727272727
 ```

+The new `gear_inches` method assumes that rim and tire size are given in inches, which may or may not be correct.
+With that caveat, the `Gear` class meets the specification, and the code, with the exeption of the following bug, works.

 ```ruby
 puts Gear.new(52, 11).ratio # didn't this used to work?
 # ArgumentError: wrong number of arguments (2 for 4)